Norfolk Militia: Ireland

-The Militia (Interchange) Act 1811 (51 Geo.
-3. c.
-118) passed in 1811 permitted English militia regiments to serve in Ireland once again, for a period of up to two years.
+The Interchange Act 1811 permitted English militia regiments to serve in Ireland once again, for a period of up to two years.
 The East Norfolks was one of the regiments that volunteered for this service, and in September the main body, 700 strong, marched to Bristol from where it sailed to Ireland and marched to Cahir.
 The rest of the regiment was at sea for over 10 weeks before it reached Cork on 26 November and was able to rejoin.
 The regiment shifted its quarters to Mallow in May 1812, and then to Limerick in January 1813.
 In June 1813 it sailed back to England, landing at Plymouth and remaining in Devonshire.

 After Napoleon abdicated on 6 April 1814, the militia began to be stood down and both regiments were disembodied.
 However, on Napoleon's escape from Elba, the West Norfolks were assembled by beat of drum in April 1815, preparatory to being re-embodied in June.
 After Napoleon's final defeat at Waterloo the bulk of the British Army was engaged in occupation duties in France, and the West Norfolks volunteered for service in Ireland.
 On 15 September the regiment, 800 strong, marched to Harwich, where it embarked.
 It was stationed at Clonmel and Templemore until it returned to England in April 1816.
 Once again, George Borrow accompanied his father (now a captain) on this service and dramatised it in Lavengro.

 The regiment returned to Norwich on 11 May 1816 and so was on hand to help put down the riots that broke out in the city in June.
 The regiment was finally disembodied on 27 June.
 The East Norfolks were not embodied during the Waterloo campaign.

 Long peace

 After Waterloo there was another long peace.
-The militia was mustered for training in 1820, 1821, 1825, 1826 and 1831, but not thereafter.
-Although officers continued to be commissioned into the militia, the permanent staffs of sergeants and drummers were progressively reduced.
+The militia was mustered for training in 1820, 1821, 1825, 1826 and 1831, but not thereafter, and the was suspended by the Militia Act 1829.
+Although officers continued to be commissioned into the militia, the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.